smartbugs/smartbugs/tests/README.md

 - For each of the common contracts, it identifies the file names occurring in the output of both contracts.

 - For each of the common files, `diff.sh` checks whether there is a filter in subdirectory `filters`.
-  If yes, the files are piped through the filter and its output is used instead of the file.
+  If yes, the files are piped through the filter and the filtered outputs are used instead of the files.
   The purpose of the filters is to remove parts that change with every run, in order to restrict differences to relevant ones.

 - Finally, the script uses `diff` to compare the (filtered) files.